 Teresa Ripley - The Teach a Person to Fish Society

-Kahiau's Bakery and Cafe will be providing the following options for lunch:
+Kahiau's Bakery and Cafe is providing the following options to pre-order for lunch:

 Eggless Egg Salad Croissant Sandwich with a roasted veggie side salad and 2 mini chocolate chip cookies